AmirMohammadFakhimi/Homework-1-Mobile-Programming-Spring-2022/README.md

 # Homework-1-Mobile-Programming-Spring-2022
 First homework for mobile programming course in Spring 2022 at Sharif University of Technology.
-Subject of this homework is basics of android.
+The subject of this homework is basics of android.
 ## Team members:
 |Complete Name|Student Number|
 | ----------- | ----------- |